PasiKoodaa/Chat-with-Screen/README.md

    ![365400175-c8781ff4-b7c5-47a4-b72e-84da4a5e3ea2](https://github.com/user-attachments/assets/cc67f01b-b45f-47ea-95ff-b52e68eda563)

-3. Run the application:
+2. Run the application:
    ```
    python main.py
    ```

-4. Use the interface to capture screenshots, analyze them, and chat with the AI about the screen content.
+3. Use the interface to capture screenshots, analyze them, and chat with the AI about the screen content.
+4. Toggle the chat history memory on or off using the "Memory" button.
+When enabled, the AI will consider the last four question-answer pairs for context.
 5. Right-click on the overlay to access additional options such as selecting a region or resizing the overlay.
 6. Click the 'X' button in the top-right corner or use the right-click menu to close the application.

 ## Configuration

 You can modify the `KOBOLDCPP_URL` variable in the script to point to your KoboldCPP server if it's running on a different address or port.

+## Chat History Memory

+The chat history memory feature allows the AI to maintain context across multiple interactions.
+When enabled:

+- The last four question-answer pairs are stored in memory.
+- These pairs are included in the context for new questions, allowing for more coherent and contextual conversations.
+- You can toggle this feature on or off at any time using the "Memory" button in the interface.
+- When disabled, the chat history is cleared, and each question is treated independently.

+This feature is particularly useful for in-depth discussions or multi-step analyses of screen content.